mahbubsabuj/30_Days_of_React/README.md

 # 30_Days_of_React

-# This is my attempt to learn react basics in 30 days. i will update my progess on daily basis for next 30 days in here.
+**This is my attempt to learn react basics in 30 days. i will update my progess on daily basis for next 30 days in this repo.**

 # Day 1